MohamedAminJribi/elk-stack/README.md

     - helm repo add elastic https://helm.elastic.co
     - helm repo update
 3. Update Dependencies for Each Component
-   -Navigate to each component directory (elasticsearch, logstash, kibana) and update the dependencies:
+    - Navigate to each component directory (elasticsearch, logstash, kibana) and update the dependencies : cd elasticsearch helm dep update
-     cd elasticsearch
-     helm dep update
-4. Install the ELK Stack
+4. Install the ELK Stack :
-    If you are inside the directory : /elasticsearch run : helm install elasticsearch ./
+    - If you are inside the directory : /elasticsearch run : helm install elasticsearch ./
-    If you are in the root directory of the repository : /elk-stack run : helm install elasticsearch elasticsearch
+    - If you are in the root directory of the repository : /elk-stack run : helm install elasticsearch elasticsearch
 5.